fcaviggia/classification-banner/README.md

 Autostart
 =========

-To auto-start the classification-banner script on the GNOME Desktop, create the following file:
+To auto-start the classification-banner script on the GNOME or KDE Desktop, create the following file:

 ```sh